 \section{Introduction}

-The three-dimensional bin packing problem (3D-BPP) is a classic combinatorial optimization problem (COP) that aims to pack a set of items with known dimensions into a bin to maximize space utilization while satisfying geometric feasibility constraints, such as non-overlapping and fully enclosed placements~\citep{np_hard_fowler1981optimal}.
-Existing approaches, including exact and heuristic algorithms \citep{exact_alg_chen1995, exact_alg_martello2000three, ga_wu2010three, tabu_crainic2009}, face scalability and quality limitations for large instances~\citep{wu2023machine_Literature_review}.
-Recent efforts have applied deep reinforcement learning (DRL) to develop packing solutions from data or interactions, demonstrating superior empirical performance compared to heuristic rules \citep{table_2021attend2pack}.
-However, most DRL-based studies focus solely on maximizing volume utilization, neglecting stability-related constraints critical for real-world packing, such as weight stability (prohibiting heavy-over-light stacking) and base support (ensuring sufficient contact area)~\citep{zhou2024efficient}.
-These constraints, essential for generating feasible solutions, remain underexplored in prior work \citep{wu2023machine_Literature_review}.
-Moreover, most existing DRL models are trained for fixed bin sizes (see Table~\ref{tab:DRL_BPP}), requiring retraining when bin dimensions vary, which limits their practical deployment in logistics with diverse bin specifications~\citep{xiong2024gopt}.
+The three-dimensional bin packing problem (3D-BPP) is a classic combinatorial optimization problem (COP) aiming to pack a set of items with known dimensions into a bin to maximize space utilization while satisfying geometric feasibility constraints, such as non-overlapping and fully enclosed placements \cite{np_hard_fowler1981optimal}.
+Existing approaches, including exact and heuristic algorithms \cite{exact_alg_chen1995,exact_alg_martello2000three,ga_wu2010three,tabu_crainic2009}, face scalability and quality limitations when applied to large instances \cite{wu2023machine_Literature_review}.
+Recent efforts have applied deep reinforcement learning (DRL) to develop packing solutions from data or interactions, demonstrating superior empirical performance compared to heuristic rules \cite{table_2021attend2pack}.
+However, most DRL-based studies focus solely on maximizing volume utilization, neglecting stability-related constraints that are critical for real-world logistics, such as weight stability (preventing heavy-over-light stacking) and base support (ensuring sufficient contact area) \cite{zhou2024efficient}.
+These constraints, essential for generating feasible solutions, remain underexplored in prior work \cite{wu2023machine_Literature_review}.
+Moreover, most existing DRL models are designed for fixed bin sizes (see Table \ref{tab:DRL_BPP}), requiring retraining when bin dimensions vary, which limits their practical deployment in logistics with diverse bin specifications \cite{xiong2024gopt}.